NguyenNhatHuynh/Finance-XD-App/README.md

 - **Income Management**: Monitor all your income streams, from salary to side gigs, with real-time summaries.

-- **Custom Budgeting**: Set monthly or custom budgets, track your spending, and receive alerts when you're nearing your limit.

 - **Interactive Financial Reports**: Gain actionable insights into your spending habits through beautifully designed graphs and charts (pie charts, bar charts, trend analysis).

-- **Data Security**: Your data is securely stored and encrypted, ensuring your financial information remains private.

-- **Dark and Light Mode**: Enjoy a customizable user experience with support for both light and dark themes.

-- **Multi-Language Support**: Support for multiple languages to ensure accessibility for global users.

 ---

 ## Technology Stack